rt96-hub/Project1-ChatGenius/backend/docs/api_migration.md

 ## Progress Summary

-- [ ] Create and move endpoints to routers/auth.py
+- [x] Create and move endpoints to routers/auth.py
-- [ ] Create and move endpoints to routers/users.py
+- [x] Create and move endpoints to routers/users.py
-- [ ] Create and move endpoints to routers/channels.py
+- [x] Create and move endpoints to routers/channels.py
-- [ ] Create and move endpoints to routers/files.py
+- [x] Create and move endpoints to routers/files.py
-- [ ] Create and move endpoints to routers/search.py
+- [x] Create and move endpoints to routers/search.py
+- [x] Create and move endpoints to routers/reactions.py
-- [ ] Create and move WebSocket endpoint to routers/websockets.py
+- [x] Create and move WebSocket endpoint to routers/websockets.py
-- [ ] Split CRUD functions across crud/users.py, crud/channels.py, crud/messages.py, crud/reactions.py (and optionally crud/files.py)
+- [x] Split CRUD functions across crud/users.py, crud/channels.py, crud/messages.py, crud/reactions.py (and optionally crud/files.py)
 - [ ] Clean up main.py to only include initialization and router inclusion

 This modular approach will help organize your code and make it easier to scale and maintain.